HELP! Are snake plants poisonous to cats? My pet cat just tried to repot my Sansevieria trifasciata and make lunch out of the leaves!

 If you notice your cat or other pets exhibiting any of the symptoms listed above, be sure to contact your vet.

-These are common symptoms of several different types of poisoning, so even if Snake Plant is not the culprit, something surely is, and your cat will need attention.
+These are common symptoms of several different types of poisoning, so even if Mother-in-law’s tongue is not the culprit, something surely is, and your cat will need attention.

 When you visit your veterinarian, he or she will examine your cat and will probably perform a urinalysis and some blood work to determine exactly what toxin is causing your cat’s symptoms.